May plans global network of trade commissioners post-Brexit

-LONDON British Prime Minister Theresa May plans to set up a network of nine trade commissioners around the world to boost trade after Brexit, her governing Conservative Party said on Monday.
+LONDON (Reuters) - British Prime Minister Theresa May plans to set up a network of nine trade commissioners around the world to boost trade after Brexit, her governing Conservative Party said on Monday.

 May's Conservatives are widely expected to win a parliamentary election on Thursday, although their opinion poll lead over the main opposition Labour Party has narrowed markedly since she called the election in April.